General Tour (Approx. time 30 mins)

 Every year we take part in Engineers Week (Feb/March), Maths Week (October) and Science Week (November).
 These prove to be very popular and schools return each year, so do look out for our events announcements via our own website, Facebook, Twitter and Instagram.

-You can click on the image of minifigure Marsh at the bottom of this page to upload a booking form to start planning your visit.
+You can upload a booking form (see below) to start planning your visit.

 We are happy to make the wealth of first hand resources we have contained in the collections within Marsh’s Library accessible for course leaders, teachers and students.
 Our books and manuscripts have great potential in complimenting the learning taking place in school, particualrly for the Junior and Leaving certificate year groups.
 We welcome teachers and course leaders to make requests for topics to cater for their learning objectives.

 This will include a guided tour of the library and we can collate digital images and extracts from our books and manuscripts focusing on a particular subject or topic to meet your curriculum needs.
 We, for example, have a rich collection of texts relating to many topics in the history curriculum, including: the Reformation, the Renaissance, Exploration and Discovery, and the Easter Rising.